b-around/jobs-autoscale-demo/README.md

   -e APP_DEBUG=True \
   -e REDIS_URL=queue-app \
   -e REDIS_PWD=$REDIS_PWD \
+  --volume /home/user/local/path:/container/path:z \
   $C_REPO_PATH/jobs-worker:latest
 ```

 8. Run a watcher on the container processes and wait until the worker-app container finishes.
-Note that the worker app has a built-in funcion to delay/sleep 30 seconds between each processed task to simulate computational complexity.
+Note that the worker app has a built-in function to delay/sleep 30 seconds between each processed task to simulate computational complexity.
 Once all tasks are processed and the queue empty, the container will gracefully exit.
 Hit CTRL-Z to exit the watcher.
 ```
 $ watch podman ps